 - Try to narrow your search and broaden as needed.
 If you start looking at 100 hotels, it’ll take forever.
 Pick a specific neighborhood or hotel chain or price range and start there.

 - Learn that there is no “perfect.”
 The faster you learn this, the happier you will be.
 Stop trying to find the perfect hotel.
 If you’re choosing between the #1 and #2 hotel in the area, you’ll most likely be happy at either one of them.

 - Know what is important to YOU.
 Do you need internet access in the room?
 Do you need a gym?
 What about a refrigerator or even a kitchen?
 Do you need a hotel with room service?
 Laundry?
 Airport Shuttle?
 Nearby access to Starbucks?
 All of these are important to some people, but maybe not to you.
 Use these things to help you choose.

 - Know what you have to work with.
 If you have any free nights from credit cards (Marriott, IHG, Hyatt) don’t let them go to waste.
-Same goes for hotel points or gift cards.
+The same goes for hotel points or gift cards.
 It’s always better to spend someone else’s money.

 I’ve spent many an hour in front of the computer, trying to decide which hotel to stay at.
 It shouldn’t be that hard of a decision.
 You should spend more time on your vacation than figuring out where to stay during it.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.